Manage Events and Notifications

 Events provide information about how the network and its devices are operating.
 NetQ allows you to view current events and compare that with events at an earlier time.
 Event notifications are available through Slack, PagerDuty, syslog, and Email channels and aid troubleshooting and resolution of problems in the network before they become critical.

 Three types of events are available in NetQ:

 - System: wide range of events generated by the system about network protocols and services operation, hardware and software status, and system services

 - Threshold-based (TCA): selected set of system-related events generated based on user-configured threshold values

-- What Just Happened (WJH): network hardware events generated when WJH feature is enabled on NVIDIA Spectrum™ switches
+- What Just Happened (WJH): network hardware events generated when you enable the WJH feature on NVIDIA Spectrum™ switches

 The NetQ UI provides two event workflows and two summary tables:

 - Events|Alarms card: tracks critical severity system and TCA events for a given timeframe

 - Events|Info card: tracks all warning, info, and debug severity system and TCA events for a given timeframe